amazingtensor/wbhktest/README.md

 # webhook
 Exploration into Twitter API, using Git's webhook and Ruby.

+Presetup: Signup for a Twitter API.

 First install Ruby.
-Then, run the Command Prompt with Ruby and install the sinatra gem
+Then, run the Command Prompt with Ruby and install the sinatra gem.